Mind Cymru urges Welsh Government to take action on addressing the root causes of poor mental health in Wales

 The report brings together data publicly available from a range of sources relating to mental health, as well as insight and research from across the UK, to bring together a wider picture of mental health in Wales.

-Research is included from Bevan Foundation identifying that worries about finances were shown to affect the mental health of 44% of people in Wales, alongside their ability to work, and the Money and Mental Health Policy Institute, which identified that people experiencing mental health problems were also found to earn £8,400 less per year than those without.
+Research from the Bevan Foundation found that money worries affected the mental health of 44% of people in Wales and also made it harder for some to work.
+The Money and Mental Health Policy Institute also found that people with mental health problems earn around £8,400 less each year than those without.

 Mind Cymru says these figures won’t change until the Welsh Government takes urgent action to help public bodies, schools, employers and other organisations in Wales work together in addressing underlying issues behind poor mental health, and ensure people with a mental health problem get appropriate support when they need it.